How to Travel Cheap: The Ultimate Guide to Exploring More for Less

 5 min read

 Let's get one thing straight before we start: we are not writing this from a content farm.
-We are writing this from collective memory — from a guesthouse in Hanoi where the fan sounded like a dying helicopter, from a 6-bed dorm in Krakow that smelled faintly of instant noodles and ambition, and from a border crossing in Guatemala where someone tried to charge us triple for a tuk-tuk and we said no, firmly, in extremely broken Spanish.
-Budget travel is not a fantasy.
-It's a skill set.
+We are writing this from collective memory.
+From a guesthouse in Hanoi where the fan sounded like a dying helicopter.
+From a six-bed dorm in Krakow that smelled faintly of instant noodles and ambition.
+From a border crossing in Guatemala where someone tried to charge us triple for a tuk-tuk and we said no, firmly, in extremely broken Spanish.
+If you want to know how to travel cheap, the real answer is this: it's a skill set, not a hack.
 And like any skill, it starts with actually knowing what you're doing.

-The single biggest financial decision of any trip happens before you've opened a booking tab.
+The single biggest financial decision of any trip happens before you've even chosen a destination.
 Where you go determines almost everything: how far your money stretches, what $30 a day actually buys you, and whether you come home feeling like you lived or like you survived.
 We've been to both kinds of places.

 Your Key to Effortless Travel